drshahizan/HPDP/assignment/submission/ass1/sheemart/case_study1a/readme.md

 - The reason behind this formula is to find the grade based on the mark given.
 - Press **Ctrl + D** to fills and overwrites a cell(s) with the contents of the cell above it in a column.

+- These instructions guide the user to add a new column called Grade and populate it with grades based on a specific grading formula.
+The provided formula assesses the mark in cell P2 and assigns the corresponding grade.

 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/assets/89633522/e0a94d7c-0144-4102-8620-662178ba21ff"  height = "400">